Teddyzander/PBC/README.md

 ### Unbuilt Server

 Running a client prior to building the server will cause a ```nlohmann::json_abi_v3_11_2::detail::parse_error``` error code.
 This is because the JSON files we need access to do not exists.
-Check that the server has been build, and double check that the command line arguments for the client match the arguments used to generate the database.
+Check that the server has been built, and double check that the command line arguments for the client match the arguments used to generate the database.

-### incorrect arguments
+### Incorrect Arguments

 Attempting to execute with innsufficient command line arguments will result in a ```std::logic_error``` error code.
 There are no default command line arguments - the user must always assert the tree structure and batch numbers.